Leonid meteor shower 2025: All you need to know

 Luo Hongyang captured the Leonid meteor shower over the South China Sea from Hainan, China, in November 2022.
 (Image credit: Luo Hongyang/APOD)

-You won’t see the Leonid meteor shower until midnight as the shower’s radiant is located below the horizon.
+You won’t see the Leonid meteor shower until midnight as the shower’s radiant will still be below the horizon.

 Radiant position of the Leonid meteor shower in the constellation Leo, the Lion